 I graduated from Hendrix College, a small liberal arts college in Arkansas, in 2013.
 I attained a degree in Environmental Biology with honors.
 I love all things biology, ecology, and botany.
 I love to see students learn about and become interested in the sciences.
 Therefore, I tutor in all levels of biology, ecology, environmental science, and ACT science prep.
 Writing is an integral part of science education and understanding, so I am also interested in helping students with their writing, both for science and non-science classes.
 Writing is a delicate process, but one that can be learned with the right help.
 It is my hope that I can encourage students to write creatively but with a strong grammatical and structural base.
 I tutor in English and college essay writing and will help with essay editing.
 My overall tutoring style is one that is fun but serious.
 While students learn in many different ways, I think being comfortable with their tutor or teacher is the most important aspect of learning.
 I want the student to feel free to ask as many questions as they need or want without feeling they are failing.
 Some topics take longer to master, and that is okay!
 Outside of tutoring, I enjoy hiking, playing disc golf, crafting, and playing some N64.

-Hendrix College - BA, Environmental Studies-Biology
+Undergraduate Degree: Hendrix College - Bachelor in Arts, Environmental Studies-Biology

 ACT English: 35

 ACT Science: 36

 Q & A

 What might you do in a typical first session with a student?